 - Nothing I do ever pleases them.

-- Mom is suffering so much, and has no quality of life.
+- Mom is suffering so much and has no quality of life.
 Why can’t she just let go and die?

-As a result of some of my negative feelings about Mom I wanted to find ways to see the positive in our interactions.
+As a result of some of my negative feelings about Mom, I wanted to find ways to see the positive in our interactions.
 Searching for ways to turn that negative narrative in my head around has been something I’ve worked on for many months.
 Consequently, my conversation with Kate gave me some terrific insight that I’m sure will help you.

 Meanwhile, check out the other part of our conversation on Ignorance Was Bliss.
 As a result of our 2 plus hour conversation both of us got exactly what we wanted for our individual podcasts.
-Kate talked to me about my journey with Mom and moreover, I got insight into dealing with my negative thoughts.
+Kate talked to me about my journey with Mom and moreover, I got an insight into dealing with my negative thoughts.

 To sum it all up, talking through some of our negative thoughts and feelings can be a huge help.
 Certainly, it can’t hurt even if we don’t come up with any answers.
-In addition, you might feel better just for having the conversation.
+In addition, you might feel better just for having a conversation.